-Lizards are found almost everywhere on Earth; the major exception is their absence from the Antarctic continent.
-Because a lizard is a cold-blooded animals, they are more prevalent in warmer climates around the tropics and they are some of the most successful vertebrate animals in desert environments.
-South America, in particular the Amazon, is the diversity hot spot with more species than anywhere else in the world and many still undiscovered.
+Lizards are found almost everywhere on Earth with the major exception being their absence from the Antarctic continent.
+Because lizards are cold-blooded animals (i.e. their body temperature is controlled by the ambient environment), they are more prevalent in warmer climates around the tropics and are some of the most successful vertebrate animals in desert environments.
+South America, in particular, the Amazon, is the diversity hotspot with more species than anywhere else in the world and many still undiscovered.
 The Australian continent is home to more than 620 species and there are more than 600 species in southern Africa.

 What do lizards eat?

 Different lizard species have a range of different diets.
 Many species are herbivorous, feeding only on plant material.
 A good example of herbivorous lizards are the iguanas which are spread around the world but are mostly vegetarians.
 An extreme case is the iguana species found on the Galapagos Islands, Amblyrhynchus cristatus, which feeds entirely on seaweed several meters under water.

 Some species are carnivorous and eat only animals while others are omnivorous and eat both other animals and plants.
 The monitor lizards, a well-known genus found through many parts of the world, are mostly carnivorous while the Lilford’s wall lizard, Podarcis lilfordi, is an endangered omnivorous species.
 Most species live on a diet of fruit and insects but some larger species, such as the Komodo dragon and monitor lizards, will also feed on larger animals such as pigs and even buffalos.

 Most species reproduce by laying eggs from which hatchlings emerge.
 Some species give birth to live young.
 The reproductive cycle of a lizard is similar to many other animals and controlled by external factors such as temperature, food supply, rainfall, and day length.